menu

 People

-In addition, one of the unique characteristics of the Washington Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.3% of the neighborhoods in America.
+In addition, the Washington Park neighborhood stands out for having an average per capita income lower than 96.3% of the neighborhoods in the United States.

 Modes of Transportation